szczurek-lab/seqme/docs/tutorials/index.rst

 Tutorials
 #########

-Tutorials on using seqme for peptide evaluation, adding new metrics, and integrating third-party models.
+The easiest way to get familiar with seqme is to follow along with our tutorials.

 .. nbgallery::

     getting_started
     time_series
+    diagnostics
+    third_party
     benchmark_peptides
     benchmark_rna
-    diagnostics
-    third_party